lm7154/lm7154/README.md

 A few things about me:

-📈 Passionate about Algorithmic Trading, Cyber Security, and Software Development.
+📈 Passionate about Algorithmic Trading and Software Development.

 🏠 Currently developing a website aimed at simplifying the search for the ideal house in NYC.

 🔍 Deeply fascinated by Abstract Algebra and a wide range of mathematical subjects.

-🌐 Conducted researches on simulating post-disaster scenarios, particularly focusing on the aftermath of a Bay Area earthquake.
+🌐 Conducted researches on simulating post-disaster scenarios in the past.

 📚 Always eager to learn more!